jbh/dotfiles/README.md

 The `dmenu_configs` script will open a menu that lists config files.
 This menu is bound to `super + e`.
 The selected config file will be opened in vim in an st terminal that has the class of `st-config-dotfile` and a relevant title.
-The class is used to send the terminal to the #8 desktop, CNF.
+The class is used in the bspwmrc to send the terminal to the #8 desktop, CNF.

 These menu items are made manually.
 You'll have to add the config files you want to add to this menu by editing the script.